 1. Reason for Retirement 2.
 Accounting for Retirement Sometimes, the Acceptor of a B/E is ready to pay the amount, even before the due date.
 So, the Acceptor may request the Payee, for settling the payment before due date.
 This Rebate on Bills Retired before due date, constitutes Income of Acceptor, and Expense of Payee.
+This constitutes Retirement of Bill.
 It is a consideration of premature payment.